Last Updated on July 11, 2022 by Wishbonix

-Voodoo, or more accurately ‘Vodun’, believes in a chief God named Olorun and minor spirits called Loa.
-In essence this practice is similar to Christianity.
-In Christianity there is a supreme god and then saints associated with particular activities or occupations.
-For example, in Christianity the saint of protection (or law enforcement) is St. Michael.
-In Voodoo the Loa spirit of protection is named Ayza.
+Voodoo, or more specifically “Vodun,” believes in the main god called Bondye and minor spirits called Loa.
+In essence, this practice is similar to Christianity.
+In Christianity, there is a supreme God, and the saints are involved in various activities and activities.
+For example, in Christianity, the patron saint (or saint of law enforcement) is St. Michael.
+In Voodoo, the guardian spirit is called Ayza.

-It should also be noted that Voodoo goes by several different names or variations of the name including: Vodun, Vodoun, Voudou and Sevi Lwa.
-The term voodoo actually comes for the African word Vodun for “spirit”.
-Some anthropologists believe the religion goes back as far as the dawn of human civilization, or by conservative estimates 10,000 years.
+Also, you should know that the name Voodoo is known by different names and denominations.
+Examples include Vodun, Vodoun, Voudou, and Sevi Lwa.
+The term voodoo comes from the African word for “spirit.”
+According to conservative estimates, some anthropologists believe the religion dates back to the emergence of mankind, or 10,000 years.